 Mark Blinch / Reuters

-Toronto Mayor Rob Ford speaking at Thursday's city council meeting.
-The council was considering measures to strip the mayor of some powers.
+Toronto Mayor Rob Ford speaking at Thursday's City Council meeting.
+The Council is considering a measure to strip the mayor of some powers.

 After the graphic outburst, Ford gave the latest in a growing string of apologies, this one with his wife by his side.